Injured on the Property of Another? Did you Slip and Fall? Get the Compensation You Deserve!

 - Other Damages: There are other damages available in certain situations, including loss of life’s enjoyment, compensation for disability or disfigurement, loss of companionship, etc.

 Attorneys at the law firm of Bartlett Legal Group, LLC, are frequently called upon for help by residents of Litchfield, Harford, Middlesex and New Haven Counties.
-Attorneys Frank C. Bartlett Jr. and William P. Burns Jr. are experienced with all types of personal injury cases, including premises liability injury cases.
+Attorney Frank C. Bartlett Jr. is experienced with all types of personal injury cases, including premises liability injury cases, with a main focus on the wrongful death of a family member.
 They can help you get past this distressing time and move forward with your life.

 If you have been injured while on someone else’s property or at a business location,